jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </ul>
 ```

-Although this seems verbose (it'll also come up when validating HTML) and is an extra 'thing' to remember, it'll make the experience much better for people using screen readers and encountering a list.
+Although this seems verbose (it'll also get flagged when validating HTML) and is an extra 'thing' to remember, it'll make the experience much better for people using screen readers and encountering a list.

 ## `<fieldset>`